MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-ai-workloads.md

 **Severity**: Medium

-### A corrupted AI application\model\data shared a malicious URL
+### Corrupted AI application\model\data directed a phishing attempt at a user

 (AI.Azure_PhishingContentInModelResponse)

-**Description**: This alert indicates a corruption of an AI application, as it has actively shared a known malicious URL used for phishing with a user.
-The URL orginated within the application itself, the AI model or the data the application can access.
+**Description**: This alert indicates a corruption of an AI application developed by the organization, as it has actively shared a known malicious URL used for phishing with a user.
+The URL originated within the application itself, the AI model or the data the application can access.

 **[MITRE tactics](alerts-reference.md#mitre-attck-tactics)**: Impact (Defacement)

 **Severity**: High

-### A malicious URL was shared in one of your AI applications
+### Phishing URL shared in an AI application

 (AI.Azure_PhishingContentInAIApplication)